 The farms around Røros produce lots of exciting products too.
 During the summer season you can go on a guided food safari and taste and buy these excellent products where they are produced.
 Several of the restaurants in Røros are also of a high level, not least owing to the fresh local produce and the fact that clever people move there to be part of this food environment.

 On the peninsula of Inderøy in Nord-Trøndelag you will find another area where a lot of exciting food is produced.
-Along the Golden Route, which is a detour from the main E6 highway, you will find one exciting business after the other, covering food products as well as arts and crafts.
+Along The Golden Road, which is a detour from the main E6 highway, you will find one exciting business after the other, covering food products as well as arts and crafts.

 Perhaps the best known farm producing food here is the cheesemaker Gangstad Gårdsysteri.
 They make cheeses and ice creams, which have won awards in various national competitions.
 The products are sold in grocery stores over much of the country, while the Hurtigruten has two of the farm’s ice creams on its menu, which is a vote of confidence in itself.
 The celebrity chef, Arne Brimi, even has the mould cheese “Edel Blå” from Gangstad on the list of his top 10 favourite Norwegian cheeses.
 Other companies, such as Berg Gård, Øyna and Gulburet, also produce wonderful food products and are well worth visiting once you are here.